 Program DescriptionOhio Healthy Start (federally known as Children's Health Insurance Program, CHIP) provides, free or low-cost health insurance for families with children.
 This program is designed to provide increased access to health coverage for children in families with income too high to qualify for Medicaid but too low to afford private coverage.

-General Program RequirementsIn order to qualify for this benefit program, you must be a resident of Ohio, under 19 years of age, not covered by health insurance (including Medicaid), a U.S. citizen, qualified alien, or lawful permanent resident.
+General Program RequirementsIn order to qualify for this benefit program, you must be a resident of Ohio, under 19 years of age or be a primary care giver with a child under the age of 19, not covered by health insurance (including Medicaid), and a U.S. national, citizen, legal alien, or permanent resident.

 (Some types of income are exempted or disregarded, so you should apply even if your income is more that what is listed above.)
 Depending on your income level, you may have to pay a premium for coverage.
 Your children may receive immediate, time-limited coverage while you gather the necessary verifications to qualify for the full twelve months of coverage.
 Please see this state's program information for details.